+The Company's operations include the acquisition, operation, and exploration of mineral properties in Nicaragua.
+The Company's activities expose it to risks, including financial and operational risks of varying degrees of significance to achieve its strategic objectives for growth and shareholder returns.
 These principal risks related to financial instruments to which the Company is exposed are credit risk, liquidity risk, interest rate risk, and currency risk.

-Fair values of cash and cash equivalents are based on quoted prices in active markets for identical assets, resulting in a level one valuation.
 The carrying value amount of the Company's financial instruments that are measured at amortized cost approximates fair value due to their short-term nature and market conditions and amount involved.